Islam in the United States: Nineteenth century

 During the American Civil War, the "scorched earth" policy of the North destroyed churches, farms, schools, libraries, colleges, and a great deal of other property.
-The libraries at the University of Alabama managed to save one book from the debris of their library buildings.
-On the morning of April 4, 1865, when Federal troops reached the campus with an order to destroy the university, Andre Deloffre, a modern language professor and custodian of the library, appealed to the commanding officer to spare one of the finest libraries in the South.
-The officer, being sympathetic, sent a courier to Gen. Croxton at his headquarters in Tuscaloosa, Alabama asking permission to save the Rotunda, but the general refused to allow this.
+In early April 1865, when Federal troops commanded by Col. Thomas M. Johnston reached the campus of the University of Alabama with an order to destroy the university, Andre Deloffre, a modern language professor and custodian of the library, appealed to the commanding officer to spare one of the finest libraries in the South.
+The officer, being sympathetic, sent a courier to Brigadier General John T. Croxton at his headquarters in Tuscaloosa, Alabama asking permission to save the Rotunda, but the general refused to allow this.
 The officer reportedly said, "I will save one volume as a memento of this occasion."
-The volume selected was a rare copy of the Qur'an.
+The volume selected was a rare copy of the Qur'an, titled The Koran: Commonly Called The Alcoran.

 Alexander Russell Webb is considered by historians to be the earliest prominent Anglo-American convert to Islam in 1888.
 In 1893, he was the sole representative of Islam at the first Parliament of the World's Religions.
 The Russian-born Muslim scholar and writer Achmed Abdullah (1881–1945) was another prominent early American Muslim.

 In the 1891 Supreme Court case In re Ross, the Court referred to “the intense hostility of the people of Muslim faith to all other sects, and particularly to Christians".
 Scores of Muslim immigrants were turned away at U.S. ports in the late 19th and early 20th centuries.
 Christian immigrants suspected of secretly being Muslims were also excluded.